freyadorn/henshin-wiki/Examples.md

     classical dining philosophers problem.
 2. [Gossiping Girls](GossipingGirls "wikilink"):
     Solution of the gossiping girls problem in Henshin.
-3. [Probabilistic
-    Broadcast](ProbabilisticBroadcast "wikilink"):
-    Example of a probabilistic graph transformation system for analyzing message broadcasting in wireless sensor networks.
-This example is taken from an ICGT\'12 paper.

 ### Giraph Code Generation